Frequently Asked Questions

 Certificate of immunization - all students enrolled in 6 or more credit on-campus hours per semester are required to show proof of MMR and varicella (chickenpox) vaccinations or immunity.
 Home schooled students must submit complete immunization records.

 Remember to check that all forms are filled in completely, include all required signatures and are submitted by the requested deadlines!
 You may check deadlines on APSU’s academic calendar.
 ALL forms should be sent first to the Dual Enrollment Office where we will review and verify for accuracy before sending them on to the appropriate department.

 *Although the official application for the fall semester is in late July, we request that all dual/joint students complete the application documents by no later than April 15.
 Attempting to handle applications during the summer break is extremely problematic, causing multiple delays just prior to the start of the semester.

 Our preference is that you scan and email paper documents directly to the Dual Enrollment Office at email@example.com.
 In some cases, you will submit forms to your high school counselor, who will forward them to Austin Peay.
 Office staff will log everything as it is received and see that it is delivered to the appropriate campus location in a timely manner.

+We have developed a tutorial to walk you through your initial application.
 Please provide your social security number; the business office will issue a Form 1098 in January.
 Without this on file, a hold will appear on your account.

 The application fee for dual or joint enrollment is waived.
 However, you must select the “Joint, Dual or Early Admit” application type in order to get the fee waived.